“Everything You Can Dream of is True”

 - Dictaphone Group (Tania El Khoury, Abir Saksouk, Petra Serhal), Nothing to Declare

-Paola Balla, Hayley Millar Baker and Roberta Joy Rich
+Paola Balla, Tarik Ahlip and Roberta Joy Rich

 Hoda Afshar is a Tehran-born artist working across photography and moving-image to explores the nature and possibilities of documentary image-making, considering the representation of gender, marginality, and displacement.
 Afshar employs processes that disrupt traditional image-making practices, play with the presentation of imagery, or merge aspects of conceptual, staged, and documentary photography.